dynobo/normcap/README.md

 brew install tesseract tesseract-lang
 ```

 2\.
-Download and extract [released binary package](https://github.com/dynobo/normcap/releases), then execute `normcap.app`
+Download and extract binary package from the [latest release](
+https://github.com/dynobo/normcap/releases), then execute `normcap.app`

 ## Usage

 ### Basics

-1. Run the `normcap` executable.
+1. Run the `NormCap` executable.
 A red border will appear around your screen.
 2. Select a region with text using your mouse.
 Or press `<esc>` to quit program.
 3. (Optional) Before letting go the mouse button, press `<space>`-key to switch through different modes of operation, as indicated by a symbol:
    - **☰ (raw):** Copy detected text line by line, without further modification.